Mike Hoffman (ice hockey, born 1989): Junior

 Hoffman started his junior hockey career with the Kitchener Dutchmen of the Mid-Western Junior Hockey League in 2006–07. earning a rookie of the year nomination.
 At the end of the 2006–07 season, the Kitchener Rangers of the Ontario Hockey League (OHL) called him up for two games in the season, and four in the playoffs.
 At the start of the 2007–08 season, he failed to make the Rangers.
 Since no OHL team picked him up, he transferred to the Quebec Major Junior Hockey League (QMJHL), where he played until 2010.

 Hoffman first joined the Gatineau Olympiques of the QMJHL but was released after 19 games.
 In 2010, Olympiques General Manager Charlie Henry said that Hoffman was "a good player for us, but he didn't work as hard as he works today."
-The last-place Drummondville Voltigeurs eventually picked him up and he finished the season with 24 goals in 62 games.
-He was not selected in the 2008 NHL Entry Draft, his first year of eligibility.
+The QMJHL's last-place Drummondville Voltigeurs eventually picked him up and he finished the season with 24 goals in 62 games.
+He was not selected in the 2008 NHL entry draft, his first year of eligibility.
 However, he attended the Philadelphia Flyers' training camp on an amateur tryout and was released on September 29.

 Hoffman then returned to Drummondville.
 In the 2008–09 season, he achieved prominence by scoring 52 goals in 62 games with the Voltigeurs, who came from last in the 2007–08 season to win the 2009 QMJHL championship title and a berth in the 2009 Memorial Cup.
 In Game 7 for the QMJHL championship, Hoffman scored a goal and an assist in Drummondville's 3–2 win over the Shawinigan Cataractes, finishing with 21 goals in 19 games in the playoffs.
-He was then selected by the Senators 130th overall in the 2009 NHL Entry Draft at the age of 19.
-The Senators could have signed him after the Draft as a free agent had he gone unselected, but 14 other NHL teams had shown interest in drafting him, necessitating Ottawa's selection.
+He was then selected by the Senators 130th overall in the 2009 NHL entry draft at the age of 19.
+The Senators could have signed him after the draft as a free agent had he gone unselected, but 14 other NHL teams had shown interest in drafting him, necessitating Ottawa's selection.
 Hoffman subsequently attended the Senators' development and training camps and played in a pre-season game against the Montreal Canadiens, but was designated for assignment and returned to the QMJHL.

 Hoffman played the 2009–10 season, his "over-age" season, for the Saint John Sea Dogs, who traded a second-round draft choice to Drummondville for the player.
 Hoffman recorded 85 points (46 goals, 39 assists) in 56 games.
 His goal scoring broke the all-time goal single-season scoring record for the Sea Dogs, surpassing Scott Howes' goal total.
 His point total also placed him third in the QMJHL in goals, tied for second in power-play goals (17) and seventh in overall scoring.
 Hoffman was also named a First Team QMJHL All-Star, won the League Most Valuable Player trophy, the League Sportsman of the Year trophy and was a finalist for the Canadian Hockey League (CHL) Player of the Year award.